Whilst on holiday in Almuñécar, southern Spain, we decided to take a break from the beach for a day and make a day trip

 Gibraltar is in southern Spain but has been owned by the British for longer than the United States has been American.
-Affectionately known as “The Rock” (thanks to the massive Rock that casts shadows over Gibraltar), takes its Britishness to whole new levels.
-You’ll see red pillar boxes, fish and chip shops and old seaside hotels that look like the more tumble down parts of northern sea towns in the UK.
+Affectionately known as “The Rock” (thanks to the massive Rock that casts shadows over Gibraltar), it takes its Britishness to whole new levels.
+You’ll see red phone boxes, fish and chip shops and old seaside hotels that look like the more tumbledown parts of northern sea towns in the UK.

 Visiting Gibraltar from Spain is easy and day trips to Gibraltar offer plenty to do.
 Plus, it’s kinda nice if you want to relax whilst surrounded by some English after days of Spanish.
 If you hope to visit Gibraltar from Spain or are wondering how to visit Gibraltar, then read on to find out the best way to do so.

 How to plan a day trip in Gibraltar

 First things first, it depends on what part of Spain you’re coming from.
 We were coming from Almuñécar which is to the east and so getting to Gibraltar meant about a three hour drive each way.
-Some of the other well-known cities you might be coming from are Malaga (just under 2 hour’s drive) or Cadiz in the West (about 1 and a half hours) or Marbella (about an hour’s drive).
+Some of the other well-known cities you might be coming from are Malaga (just under 2 hour’s drive), Cadiz in the West (about 1 and a half hours) or Marbella (about an hour’s drive).

 Should you drive into Gibraltar?

 When it comes to the question of how to go to Gibraltar you might be considering driving.
 In short, this probably isn’t the best idea, especially if you’re only planning to spend one day in Gibraltar.